Loom Hero Image

 We conducted 2 expert interviews.
 We spoke for an hour to User Experience Designer at Florida Blue Insurance, Erin Imhof, and a 30 minute interview with Senior Partner at the Law Firm of Williams & Pine, LLC, Mr Wallace J. Williams.

 Blue Insurance has many clients who require end-of-life care.
 Ms Erin Imhof interviews and speaks with these clients directly and was able to share with us her insight to attitudes toward death.
-In her work to design for death, she advises to “Focus on the benefits, rather than the risks.
+In her work to design for death, she advises to “Focus on the benefits, rather than the risks”.
 The reality of discussing your mortality could be a morbid or sensitive topic.
 She explains that it's courteous to send the interview questions ahead of time, to help her interviewees feel prepared for what's asked of them.
 During interviews, it's important to be empathetic to their situations and emotions.
 Focusing on safety, security and protection to always put the best interest of the user at the heart can help them open up as well.
 Those would grow to be key values that guide design decisions for a digital legacy.
 She says, “End of life planning is not about you, it’s about your family”.
 She provides perspective to how she frames her duty to those, that by that stage of life, have the general sentiment to place the importance on family members.
 Speaking with Ms Imhof helped us better prepare ourselves for the conversations about death we were about to embark on.

-Our second expert interview was shorter but gave us huge value to understanding digital legacies.
-Mr Wallace Williams is a probate attorney who aids in writing and legitimising wills.
-“People come into my office to write a will, and they will have a list of assets they want to give away.
-That is like going to the doctor and asking for a prescription before telling them your symptoms”, Mr Williams says to give us perspective to his job.
-The assumptions that people make about wills are that they are solely about the estate, when really they are about the relationships.
-To navigate the process of creating a will, it comes with handling the sensitivities of people considering their livelihoods and wellbeing.
-He mentions that experience can motivate users to create a will.
 When it came to managing the assets, the insights he provided both validated and clarified how legalities affect digital legacies.
 He was able to confirm with us that non-monetary assets can be considered intellectual property which can be accommodated for in a will.
 Additionally, even when digital property is probated, it might not be able to surpass company privacy policies.
-Though a relatively stringent sounding man, he got fired up sharing his frustrations about a previous case where they were unable to help his clients retrieve information and data from an Apple account after the owner of the account passed on.
+Though a relatively nonchalant sounding man, he got fired up sharing his frustrations about a previous case where they were unable to help his clients retrieve information and data from an Apple account after the owner of the account passed on.
 While this call with Mr Williams was highly insightful, we wished for more time as he prompted further questions we had about intellectual property ownership and privacy rights, as well as the human impacts.

 User interviews